simple-registry/simple-registry/doc/explanation/storage-backends.md

 rules = ["image.last_pulled_at > now() - days(30)"]
 ```

-On lock-coordinated deployments (no CAS), **never set `access_time_debounce_secs = 0`** in production.
-This disables buffering and causes every manifest pull to acquire and release a lock, which is expensive.
+Avoid `access_time_debounce_secs = 0` on S3 in production: it disables buffering and turns every manifest pull into an extra storage write.
 Use the default 60 seconds or higher.

-**Note on `lock_strategy = "redis"`:** Redis coordinates access-time writes only when the provider's conditional operations are unavailable or disabled (`conditional_operations = false`); with CAS available, access times stamp inline through conditional writes regardless of the lock strategy. `lock_strategy = "redis"` remains the right choice when running multi-replica on a provider that lacks conditional writes, or when Redis is already deployed for other reasons.
+Access times are advisory plain overwrites, so a lost race between concurrent stamps is harmless either way.

 #### Blob Index Reference Keys